Tamar Parmet

 Photo of Tamar Parmet

-PhD Student, 1st Year
+PhD Student, 3rd Year

 Psychology Department

-Tamar is a first-year doctoral student in the Clinical Health Psychology Program at CU Denver.
+Tamar is a third-year doctoral student in the Clinical Health Psychology Program at CU Denver.
 Tamar graduated from Brandeis University in 2017 with a Bachelor of Arts degree in Psychology and Public Health.
 She also holds a Master of Social Work Degree from Boston University.
 Tamar has engaged in clinical research across a variety of disciplines including behavioral neuroscience, biomedical research in Inflammatory Bowel Disease, preventative oncology, and psychosocial oncology.
 During her masters Tamar also engaged in clinical work at Dana-Farber Cancer Institute where she provided metastatic cancer patients with one-on-one and group therapy.
 Tamar is passionate about conducting research at the intersection of emotional wellbeing and severe medical illnesses.
 Specifically, Tamar is interested in exploring the various factors that influence cancer patients’ willingness to pursue psychosocial support.
 She is also interested utilizing shared-decision making as well as implementation sciences to better serve cancer patients in need of support.
 Outside of the lab you will find Tamar spending time with friends, training for marathons on the Cherry Creek Trail, exploring Colorado’s beautiful mountains, and snowboarding.

-PUBLICATIONS
+PEER-REVIEWED PUBLICATIONS

 Parmet, T., Yusufov, M., Braun, I.M., Pirl, W.F., Matlock, D.D., Sannes, T.S.
 (2022).
 Willingness toward psychosocial support during cancer treatment: A critical yet challenging construct in psychosocial care.
 Manuscript under review.
 Translational behavioral medicine, ibac121.
 Advance online publication. https://doi.org/10.1093/tbm/ibac121